 It is the policy of the IDVR to provide PCA services to individualscustomers with significant disabilities, when PCA services over and above those required for normal daily living are required to assist the participantcustomer to complete the VR process.
 IDVR does not provide PCA services in lieu of existing PCA programs and providers.
-If the VR counselor determines that PCA services are necessary for the participantcustomer to complete the objectives of the IPE, the VR counselor will need to conduct or obtain a personal care assistant evaluation to determine the number of hours of PCA services that are required for participation in the IPE over and above the participant's customer's normal daily living needs.
+If the VR counselor determines that PCA services are necessary for the participantcustomer to complete the objectives of the IPE, the VR counselor will need to conduct or obtain a personal care assistant evaluation to determine the number of hours of PCA services that are required for participation in the IPE over and above the participant'scustomer's normal daily living needs.

-It is the responsibility of the participant_customer and the VR counselor to identify, apply for and utilize any and all similar benefits for PCA services.
-PCA recruitment and management is the responsibility of the participant_customer.
-Payment for PCA services is made through an authorization to the participant_customer for PCA services.
-The participant_customer then pays the chosen provider.
+It is the responsibility of the participant\customer and the VR counselor to identify, apply for and utilize any and all similar benefits for PCA services.
+PCA recruitment and management is the responsibility of the participant.customer.
+Payment for PCA services is made through an authorization to the participant\customer for PCA services.
+The participant\customer then pays the chosen provider.
 The por PCA services funded by IDVR will not exceed the current rate established by Medicaid.
-The PCA service is paid by the task.
+The PCA is paid by the task.
 All other time is IDVR does not pay for standby per regulation.
-The participant_time; only for direct service time related to the VR service that the PCA services is required to submit verification of services received from the provider to IDVR on a monthly basis to continue to receive PCA funds.
+The participant\time; only for direct service time related to the PCA service is addressing.
+The Customer is required to submit verification of services received from the provider to IDVR on a monthly basis to continue to receive PCA funds.